 The storytelling in this book is captivating.
 Undoubtedly, the narrative of a graphic novel is constrained by the physical limitations of speech bubbles and description blocks.
 Like all comic authors, Zerocalcare relies heavily on images and his prose is extraordinarily concise.
 Yet, somehow the book carries the richness of a full-length novel.
 While the cartoonist’s drawings tend to be on the simpler side, the expressions Zerocalcare outlines on his characters’ faces are priceless—especially those that he places on his own caricature.
 How he is able to express such a breadth of emotion with relatively few strokes of a pen is a mystery.

 Zerocalcare has written a hair-raising and sometimes horrifying story about people living with unimaginable loss, hardship, and, at times, terror.
 Yet, the book is humorous.
 This may sound cold, but the graphic novel doesn’t come off that way.
 The author depicts the people he meets as quirky, charming, courageous, tenacious, and generally well-balanced.
 They are as normal, and as far afield, as the people we meet in our every day, privileged, western lives.
 He sometimes questions his characters’ desires, viewpoints, and objectives but at the same time, he never seems to judge them.
 An underlying tone of respect and objectivity pervades the story.
 As such, the book illustrates those aspects of the human condition that remain constant and bind us together, even when we live worlds apart.

 Read Kobane Calling for Free

 The book is divided into two parts—each part describing one of the author’s trips into Syria.
 Part one is currently available for free.
-You can find the French version online here, and the English version for Kindle here.
+You can find the French version online here, and the English version for Kindle here (no longer available).
 For francophiles, I highly recommend the French version.
 You will encounter a good deal of entertaining vocabulary that you didn’t learn in French class.